Our open approach

 You can also view more information about:

 Bromford receives funding from the Homes and Communities Agency to build homes - they require us to publish details every quarter of all expenditure of £500 and above incurred in delivering the HCA-funded schemes:

 Gender pay gap

 In this report we set out more detail of our gender pay gap and bonus pay gap along with the number of male and female colleagues in each quartile of our pay bands.
-You can find below our reports for the last three years.
-We have reports below for Bromford and Merlin Housing Society.
+You can find below our reports for the last four years.
+We have reports below for Bromford and Merlin Housing Society

 Gender pay reports

 Our policy is to get best Value for Money and Social Value through our procurement of goods, services and works, which is usually best achieved by encouraging fair and open competition amongst suppliers.

 The process used to award contracts varies in detail, depending on the value and risk of the proposed contract.
 The greater the contract value or risk, the more rigour we apply before contract award.
 Contracts below £25,000 are considered to be low value, however, best value for money still needs to be demonstrated.

 For contracts above £25,000 our procurement is undertaken in accordance with Public Contracts Regulations 2015 and other relevant legislation.
 Key features of our approach include the following, applied as appropriate depending on the particular circumstances of any individual purchase: